Consensys/doc.goquorum/docs/HowTo/Configure/Plugins.md

 # Configure plugins

-`geth` can load plugins from:
+GoQuorum can load plugins from:

 - A JSON file specified using the [`--plugins`](../../Reference/CLI-Syntax.md#plugins) command line option.
-- An Ethereum TOML configuration file specified using the `--config` command line option.
+- An Ethereum TOML configuration file specified using the [`--config`](https://geth.ethereum.org/docs/interface/command-line-options) command line option.

 ## Configuration files

+You can specify the plugin configuration file with the following content.

 === "JSON file"